raxigan/pcfy-my-mac/README.md

 - **Quick application launching:** launch (or switch) applications quickly with just the Win/Opt key
 - **Window snapping:** snap windows using Win/Opt + ←/→ keys
 - **Better window switcher**: move between windows with Alt + Tab shortcut
-- **Everything works on any keyboard layout (you can use built-in Mac and external PC keyboard in same time)**
+- **Everything works on any keyboard layout (you can use both the built-in Mac and external PC keyboards at the same time)**

 <img src="docs/demo.gif" alt="demo" width="100%"/>